otagomohio/2019-06-11_GBS_EE/sessions/stacks_exerciseII_denovo.md

     • Open a *new command window* and go in your ```working/denovo``` so that you can keep working.
 Don't forget to re-access       the reserved machine ```ssh -Y ga-vl01```

-    • To see how many r80 loci were assembled for each parameter run you will want to start looking at the                        ```populations.sumstats.tsv``` using the [Stacks manual](http://catchenlab.life.illinois.edu/stacks/manual/#files manual to inform you on the data contained in each of the columns.
+    • To see how many r80 loci were assembled for each parameter run you will want to start looking at the                        ```populations.markers    .tsv``` using the [Stacks manual](http://catchenlab.life.illinois.edu/stacks/manual/#files manual to inform you on the data contained in each of the columns.